 The constitution of the Committee aims to reflect the diversity of the Institutions membership and to provide different perspectives.

-We invite expressions of interest in committee membership each September, contacting all members except Student Members.
+We invite expressions of interest in Committee membership each September, contacting all members except Student Members.

 Contact the committee if you have questions about their work.

-Explore our range of online traning, recorded lectures and up and coming events.
+Explore our range of online training, recorded lectures and up and coming events.